-This is another "that depends," the factors being the shape the text is in at the start, the complexity of the material, and how many projects I'm working on at the time.
+This is another "that depends," the factors being the shape the text is in at the start, how complex the material is, and how many projects I'm working on at the time.
 To edit a simple business letter or blog post may take me just fifteen minutes.
 It's hard to estimate a time for websites because there may be dozens of pages on which all the links have to be checked and the headings compared.
-Full books may involve as short a time as three weeks and as long as six.
+Full books may take as little as three weeks and as long as six.
 For text that's already in reasonable shape, I'm generally able to get through six to eight 250-word pages in an hour.

 What questions do you have about editing, indexing, writing, and research?
 Please drop me a line and you may see the response here!

 Katherine Harper, Ph.D.